-- 1. Faculty, Staff, Residents and Interns

-- a.
-Complete the online injury report form.

-- i.
-A link to the form is located in the tool bar of all the computers located in the VMTH under "Online Injury Reporting".

-- ii.
-The supervisor to list on the form is the service supervisor on duty for staff and the service supervisor for Faculty, Residents and Interns.

-- 2. Students

-- a.
-Completes the Student Injury Report

-- i.
-This is turned in to the Director's office.
+- 1. Faculty, Staff, Residents and Interns - a.
+Complete the online injury report form. - i.
+A link to the form is located in the tool bar of all the computers located in the VMTH under "Online Injury Reporting". - ii.
+The supervisor to list on the form is the service supervisor on duty for staff and the service supervisor for Faculty, Residents and Interns. - 2.
+Students - a.
+Complete the online Student Injury Report - i.
+This is turned in to the Director's office electronically - ii.
+Routed to Lauren Ghislaine Issvoran - 3.
+Visitors/Volunteers - a.
+Completes the VMTH Visitor Accident Investigation Form - i.

-- ii.
-To Niki Adams

-- 3. Visitors/Volunteers

-- a.
-Completes the VMTH Visitor Accident Investigation Form

-- i.
 This is turned into the Director's office.